MirxesLab/PanoramiR/README.md

 is.basic         = FALSE       # For basic tier, no report generated threshold.DE.dCt = 1
 ```
+1. `skip.samplesheet = 0` is how many rows should be skipped when reading the metadata sheet.
+Skipping the first 33 rows was used because the first 33 rows in a standard sample manifest sheet did not include comparison information.
+However, many sample manifest sheets cannot meet the standard requirement and require manual modification.
+The new sample information sheet will not include the first 33 rows in the standard sample manifest.
+Therefore, no rows need to be skipped, and this parameter should be set as 0.
+2. `threshold.DE.dCt = 1` is the threshold used to select the differential expression miRNAs. miRNA with absolute dCt greater or equal to this threshold and adjusted p-value less than 0.05 will be viewed as differential expressed miRNAs.
+This threshold could be lower if the sample type is plasma or serum.

 ## Run the pipeline `run_pipeline.R`
 1. Change the diretory to the ones where you stored the scripts.